BlaireLeone/bulma-clean-theme/book-reviews-page.md

 I mostly read science fiction, fantasy, and general fiction, but I like to dip my toe into a good mystery or engaging nonfiction too!

-While I start a lot of books, I don't finish most of them.
-Often this is because I just didn't like the book or wasn't as engaged as I wanted to be, but I find that this depends just as much on my reading interests as on my current stress or workload levels.
-Either way, I only discuss the books that I finished, to give the book a fair shake.
+While I start a lot of books, I only finish about 75% of them.
+Some books I put down after a few chapters because I'm not as engaged as I'd like to be; other times I'm distracted by work or stress and have trouble finding the story thread.
+Either way, to give the book a fair shake, I only discuss the books that I feel other people would really enjoy.

-Also, for each review, I give an elevator pitch outlining the reader who I think would get the most enjoyment from the book.
-Because everyone has book elements that pique their interests most, and because genres are so ambiguous and fluid - a person who likes mysteries may also enjoy a sci-fi with mystery tones.
+Also, for each review, I will give an elevator pitch outlining who the book may be best intended for.
+We all read for individual enjoyment and we all enjoy different book elements.
+More than that genres are so ambiguous and fluid - a person who likes mysteries may also enjoy a sci-fi with mystery tones.
+Genre labels and back-cover summaries don't always give an accurate impression of the books mood and structure.